Cheapest-to-Deliver Collateral: A Common Factor Approach: Introduction

 Consequently, this \emph{collateral choice option} should be considered in the pricing of the collateralized asset.
 In this article, we introduce a novel approach for the pricing of the collateral choice option which allows for fast and accurate valuation, particularly, when many collateral currencies are available.

-Pricing the collateral choice option first found wide attention in the literature with contributions by Fujii \& Takahashi \cite{FujiiRisk}, Piterbarg \cite{PiterbargCooking,PiterbargSticky}, Antonov \& Piterbarg\ \cite{PiterbargAntonov}, Sankovich \& Zhu \cite{SankovichZhu} and McCloud \cite{McCloud}.
+Pricing the collateral choice option first found wide attention in the literature in the contributions \cite{FujiiRisk}, \cite{PiterbargCooking,PiterbargSticky}, \cite{PiterbargAntonov}, \cite{SankovichZhu} and \cite{McCloud}.
 This happened in the aftermath of the global financial crisis, which makes it plausible to connect the sudden interest in this option with two main changes brought about.
-First, the deterioration of interest rates reduced profit margins in the interest rate sector \cite{Bikker17}, which prompted the search for even small contributions to profitability.
-Secondly, cross-currency basis spreads widened during the crisis and afterwards, pointing to increased differences in the costs of currencies, which directly affect the collateral choice option.
+First, the deterioration of interest rates reduced profit margins in the interest rate sector (\cite{Bikker17}), which prompted the search for even small contributions to profitability.
+Secondly, cross-currency basis spreads widened during the crisis and afterwards, which pointed to increased differences in the costs of currencies and directly affected the collateral choice option.

 Throughout the article, we assume that the collateral securities are paid in cash.
 Then, the associated collateral rates are usually determined by proxies for a minimum-risk interest rate, for example the OIS rate.
 The model developed here can be applied to other securities, on condition that the associated collateral rate can be expressed in a short rate framework.
 We further assume that collateralization happens in continuous time without frictions such as payment thresholds.
+Discounting practices have been revised in many places after the global financial crisis.
+Discounting rates need to live up to higher scrutiny as the assumption of risk-free lending and borrowing is reexamined.
+In the case of collateralized trades, default risks are theoretically removed and discounting only needs to consider the time value of money.
+Then, the appropriate discounting rate is determined by the posted collateral.

-When there is only one collateral rate, $c_0$, available, \cite{PiterbargCooking} shows that the pricing measure $\Q_0$ is no longer determined by the ``risk-free'' rate, as in the standard model, but instead determined by the collateral rate $c_0$.
+When there is only one collateral rate, $c_0$, available, \cite{PiterbargCooking} shows that the measure $\Q_0$, under which the valuation takes place, is determined by the collateral rate $c_0$.
 Hence the price of an asset $V$ with single pay-off $V(T)$ at time $T>0$ is given by